znsio/specmatic-documentation/documentation/contract_syntax.md

 ===============

 Qontract extends the Gherkin syntax by adding some more keywords.

-However for the most part if you are familiar with Gherkin you should feel right at home.
+If you are familiar with Gherkin you should feel right at home.
+But if not, don't worry, Gherkin is easy to pick up.
+You'll learn as you go.

-That said, if you are not familiar with Gherkin, no need to worry.
-Gherkin knowledge is not a pre-requisite.

 ---